Mel Hein

-Melvin Jack Hein (August 22, 1909 – January 31, 1992), sometimes known as "Old Indestructible", was an American football player and coach.
+Melvin Jack Hein (August 22, 1909 – January 31, 1992), nicknamed "Old Indestructible", was an American professional football player.
 In the era of one-platoon football, he played as a center (then a position on both offense and defense) and was inducted into the College Football Hall of Fame in 1954 and the Pro Football Hall of Fame in 1963 as part of the first class of inductees.
-He was also named to the National Football League (NFL) 50th, 75th, and 100th Anniversary All-Time Teams.
+He was also named to the National Football League (NFL) 75th, and 100th Anniversary All-Time Teams.

-Hein played college football as a center for the Washington State Cougars from 1928 to 1930, leading the 1930 team to the Rose Bowl after an undefeated regular season.
+Hein played college football as a center for the Washington State Cougars from 1928 to 1930, leading the 1930 team to the 1931 Rose Bowl after an undefeated regular season.
 He received first-team All-Pacific Coast and All-American honors.

-Hein next played fifteen seasons in the NFL as a center for the New York Giants from 1931 to 1945.
+Hein next played fifteen seasons in the NFL for the New York Giants from 1931 to 1945.
 He was selected as a first-team All-Pro for eight consecutive years from 1933 to 1940 and won the Joe F. Carr Trophy as the NFL's Most Valuable Player in 1938.
 He was the starting center on NFL championship teams in 1934 and 1938 and played in seven NFL championship games (1933–1935, 1938–1939, 1941, and 1944).

 Hein also served as the head football coach at Union College from 1943 to 1946 and as an assistant coach for the Los Angeles Dons of the All-America Football Conference (AAFC) from 1947 to 1948, the New York Yankees of the AAFC in 1949, the Los Angeles Rams in 1950, and the USC Trojans from 1951 to 1965.
-He was also the supervisor of officials for the American Football League from 1966 to 1969 and for the American Football Conference from 1970 to 1974.
+He was also the supervisor of officials for the American Football League (AFL) from 1966 to 1969 and for the American Football Conference (AFC) from 1970 to 1974.

-Early years
+Early life

 Hein was born in 1909 at Redding in Shasta County, California.
-His father, Herman Hein (1886-1940), was a California native of German and Dutch ancestry who worked as an electrician for a power house operator.
-His mother, Charlotte Hein (1887-1967), was a California native of English and German ancestry.
+His father, Herman Hein (1886–1940), was a California native of German and Dutch ancestry who worked as an electrician for a power house operator.
+His mother, Charlotte Hein (1887–1967), was a California native of English and German ancestry.
 As of 1910, the family was living at Round Mountain, about 30 miles northeast of Redding.

 By 1920, the family was living in Glacier in Whatcom County, Washington, where Hein's father was working as a lineman on transmission lines.
 Hein had an older brother, Lloyd, and two younger brothers, Homer and Clayton.
 The family later moved to Fairhaven and Burlington, where Hein's father worked as an insurance agent and where Hein attended both Fairhaven and Burlington High Schools.
 He also played basketball as a center at Burlington High.